aequos-solutions/modern-data-visualizer/docs/getting_started/tutorials/build_teams_search_portal_using_taxonomy.md

     !!! important
         When you create your extension for the first time, you need to save its generated id **as you won't be able to retrieve it afterwards**.
 Microsoft Graph extensions are shared across all tenants worldwide (only the definition, not values) so it will be very hard to get this value again.

-## 2. Tag your Teams with your new extension and taxonomy values
+## Step 3: Tag your teams with your new extension and taxonomy values

 As you probably want to tag not just one Team in your organization, this step can be automated using multiple ways ex: (process a CSV files with PowerShell or use a custom business application).
 In this sample, we will just show how to tag a single team using Graph Explorer.
 The concept remains the same for multiple teams.

-- In the Microsoft Graph Explorer, get the list of your Teams using the `https://graph.microsoft.com/beta/groups?$filter=resourceProvisioningOptions/Any(x:x eq 'Team')` URL (GET) and choose one in the list you wnat to tag saving its `id`:
+- In the Microsoft Graph Explorer, get the list of your Teams using the `https://graph.microsoft.com/beta/groups?$filter=resourceProvisioningOptions/Any(x:x eq 'Team')` URL (GET) and choose one in the list you want to tag saving its `id`:

 !["Teams custom metadata - Graph Explorer get Teams"](../../assets/scenarios/teams/graph_explorer_get_teams.png){: .center}